 What strategies did you find were effective?
 Did it work on first try?
 What changes would you make to your strategy next time?
 Did you copy the strategy of anyone else?

 Debrief

 Mindfulness

-Balloon Breathing - Imagine a large balloon in your hands, as they breathe in the balloon expands, as you breathe out the balloon shrinks.
+Balloon Breathing - Imagine a large balloon in your hands; as you breathe in, the balloon expands, as you breathe out, the balloon shrinks.
 Repeat 5 times.